-AVOIDING EXPANDER DAMAGE DURING EXPANSION Extreme care should be taken to avoid needle puncture or other damage to the expander tubing or the injection/drain port during the expansion process.
+AVOIDING EXPANDER DAMAGE DURING EXPANSION

+Extreme care should be taken to avoid needle puncture or other damage to the expander tubing or the injection port during the expansion process.

-To minimize the risk of expander damage during expansion, fill the expander only with sterile saline for injection and use the appropriate location methods and instruments, as described in the Port Location and Expander Filling instructions.
+To minimize the risk of expander damage during expansion, fill the expander only with sterile saline for injection and use the appropriate location methods and instruments, as described in the Remote Injection Port Expander Location and Filling instructions.